techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_06/Exercise_06.md

 ## Goal

-In this exercise you can experience how easy it is to use the available SAP Leonardo Machine Learning foundation services on SAP API Business Hub.
-The models are already pre-trained and can be tried out on the web page.
+The goal of this exercise is to import an already preconfigured project in SAP Web IDE Full-Stack, which will be used in the next exercises.
 You will learn how to quickly integrate the Image and Product Image Classification SAP Leonardo Machine Learning Functional Services published from the SAP API Business Hub sandbox in a SAPUI5 application.

 ## Prerequisites